openfheorg/openfhe-network-examples/raven/README.md

 ```

 `run.sh` script creates the builder node in raven framework that is
-used to compile the palisade and ops5g examples code to create the
+used to compile the openfhe and ops5g examples code to create the
 corresponding docker images.

 `build-all-containers.sh` script creates